-House Democrats to visit San Diego area immigration detention facility
+Pelosi visits San Diego area immigration detention facility

-SAN DIEGO– House Minority Leader Nancy Pelosi was expected to arrive in San Diego today to join San Diego Rep. Juan Vargas and about a dozenother Democrats in visiting at least one immigration detention facility housing migrant children who have been separated from their families or arrived in the country unaccompanied.
+SAN DIEGO -- House Minority Leader Nancy Pelosi and other Democratic elected officials toured a San Diego-area immigration-detention facility housing migrant children Monday, as the rhetoric over the policy of separating children from parents crossing the border illegally continued to escalate.

-The visit by the highest-ranking House Democrat — which was organized by the Congressional Hispanic Caucus — comes in response to the controversial ”zero tolerance” prosecution policy being implemented by the Department of Homeland Security.
+The visit by the highest-ranking House Democrat -- which was organized by the Congressional Hispanic Caucus -- came in response to the Trump administration's "zero tolerance" prosecution policy being implemented by the Department of Homeland Security.

-Pelosi issued a statement Monday on the Trump Administration’s family separation policy.

-“President Trump’s family separation policy leaves a dark stain on our nation.
-Ripping vulnerable little children away from their parents is an utter atrocity that debases America’s values and our legacy as a beacon of hope, opportunity and freedom.

 The policy aims to prosecute all suspected border-crossers, including adults traveling with children.
 Federal authorities said Friday that government officials had separated 1,995 children from parents facing criminal prosecution for unlawfully crossing the border over a six-week period that ended last month.

-Trump has repeatedly falsely claimed that Democrats are to blame for separating immigrant children from their families, though it is his own administration’s policy to separate families.
+Homeland Security Secretary Kirstjen Nielsen was also defiant as she spoke at a conference in New Orleans, saying the agency "will not apologize for doing our job."

+She later again blamed Democrats for the situation, saying the loudest critics of what is occurring at the border "are those whose policies created this crisis."

-Former First Lady Laura Bush wrote an opinion piece published yesterday in the Washington Post in which she criticized the policy and referred to it as ”immoral.”
+Four former first ladies -- including Republican Laura Bush -- have publicly denounced the policy of separating families.
+Bush wrote an opinion piece published Sunday in the Washington Post in which she called the policy "immoral."

 "Our government should not be in the business of warehousing children in converted box stores or making plans to place them in tent cities in the desert outside of El Paso," Bush wrote.